zooxinirll/BuCaG/README.md

 * Crawl and Scan: Extract and list URLs from a provided URL.

-* Scan Headers: Run the header vulnerability scanner.
+* Missing Header Checks : Scan For Missing Headers.

 * RxSS: Execute the RxSS vulnerability scanner.